-Under the standards set forth above in Strickland, and by a demonstration of the record and the facts set forth in support of the claims, it is clear that Ladennis Graham has suffered a violation of him constitutional rights to effective assistance of counsel, in violation of the 6th Amendment to the United States Constitution.
-Defense counsel should have made Graham aware of the fact that the indictment failed in its language to properly charge jurisdiction where the indictment did not state in which judicial district in which it was brought.
-Defense counsel never registered an objection.
+Under the standards set forth above in .Strickland, and by a demonstration of the record and the facts set forth in support of the claims, it is clear that Gary Lewis has suffered a violation of his constitutional rights to effective assistance of counsel, in violation of the 6th Amendment to the United States Constitution.
+Defense counsel should have made the appropriate objections to the court's actions and moved the court to allow the Supreme Court Justice to appoint a special judge in accord with the law.

 The Supreme Court has repeatedly held that an allegation that counsel for a defendant failed to advise him of the range of punishment to which he was subject to gives rise to a question of fact about the attorney's constitutional proficiency that is to be determined in the trial Court.
 See: Nelson v.
 State, 626 So.2d 121, 127 (Miss.
 1993) [The failure to accurately advise Nelson of the possible consequences of a finding of guilt in the absence of a plea bargain ... may, of proven, be sufficient to meet the test in Strickland v.
-Washington] See also: Alexander v.
+Washington See also: Alexander v.
 State, 605 So.2d 1170 (Miss.
-1992) [Emphasizing that where a criminal defendant alleges that he pleaded guilty to a crime without having been advised by his attorney of the applicable maximum and minimum sentences is a question of fact which raises concerns whether the attorney's conduct was deficient].
+1992).
+[Emphasizing that where a criminal defendant alleges that he pleaded guilty to a crime without having been advised by his attorney of the applicable maximum and minimum sentences is a question of fact which raises concerns whether the attorney's conduct was deficient).

-This Court should conclude that here counsel rendered ineffective assistance of counsel and that such ineffectiveness prejudices Petitioner's guilty plea in such a way as to mandate a reversal of the plea as well as the sentence imposed.
+The Court should conclude that here counsel rendered ineffective assistance of counsel and that such ineffectiveness prejudices Petitioner's guilty plea in such a way as to mandate a reversal of the plea as well as the sentence imposed as being an illegal conviction and sentence entered by a court which had no legal jurisdiction.